Homepage Articles International Hug Your Cat Day

 International Hug your Cat Day

-Writer Jessica Mudditt, who bought her cat Butters from Bangladesh to Australia, said that her cat, Butters, means the world to her.
+Writer Jessica Mudditt, who brought her cat Butters from Bangladesh to Australia, expressed how important Butters is to her.
 Jessica explains that “I honestly consider her my best friend, and I’m sure my husband feels the same way about her too!
-We’ve had her for more than six years and she has travelled with us to four different countries, so it feels like she has been with us through thick and thin.
+We’ve had her for more than six years, and she has travelled with us to four different countries, so it feels like she has been with us through thick and thin.
 And because I work from home, I spend hours with her every day.
 She’s always following us around like a cute little shadow – she’s not the type of cat that sleeps in another room.
-She’s always trying to get our attention.
-As someone who knows cats well (you!) once said, she’s a human in a catsuit.”
+She’s constantly trying to get our attention.
+As someone who knows cats well (you!) once said, She’s a human in a catsuit.”

-I asked Jess how she would be celebrating with Butters and she said that “I’ll make sure that the first thing I do is hug her, and will give her extra hugs throughout the day.
+I asked Jess how she would be celebrating with Butters, and she said, “I’ll make sure that the first thing I do is hug her, and I’ll give her extra hugs throughout the day.
 I’ll take a selfie with her during one of those hugs too.
-She loves being hugged, so I’m sure she’ll have a great day!
+She enjoys receiving hugs, so I’m confident she’ll have an amazing day!

 Celebrations

-To celebrate Hug Your Cat Day (Monday 4th June), Mad Paws, Australia’s largest online pet sitting platform, has scoured the nation to find Australia’s Most Huggable Cats – winners located in WA, QLD & NSW pictured below.
+To celebrate Hug Your Cat Day (Monday, 4th June), Mad Paws, Australia’s largest online pet sitting platform, has scoured the nation to find Australia’s Most Huggable Cats—winners located in WA, QLD, and NSW (pictured below).
 Here are the furry finalists.

 Australia’s Most Huggable Cats